craftercms/docs/source/by-role/developer/upgrade/upgrading-in-context-editing.rst

 CrafterCMS 3.x and below had mechanisms for "in-context editing" (ICE) which are now deprecated when upgrading to CrafterCMS 4.x.
 This article contains information on how to move from the 3.x ICE system to the 4.x Experience Builder (XB) system.
-If you're starting your project from scratch, please refer to the Experience builder docs for :ref:`newIa-xb`.
+If you're starting your project from scratch, please refer to the Experience builder docs for :ref:`xb`.

 ..
 Motivation